Everything You Need to Know

-At New Zealand Private Tours, we understand the allure of Milford Sound / Piopiotahi and its reputation as the 'eighth wonder of the world'.
-With its majestic fiords, towering cliffs, and cascading waterfalls that reach incredible heights of up to 1000 metres, this natural wonder never fails to leave visitors in awe.
+At New Zealand Private Tours, we know why Milford Sound / Piopiotahi is often called the 'eighth wonder of the world'.
+With sheer cliffs, dramatic fiords, and waterfalls plunging from heights of up to 1,000 metres, it’s a destination that never fails to impress.

 Tour/Cruise/Tour